Nakama-Partnering-Services/nakama-project-scaffolding/sfdx-source/core/main/code/classes/services/README.md

 Considerations:

--   The name of these classes should correspond to the plural name of the SObject they act upon, ending with `Service`.
-E.g.: `core_AccountsService.cls`.
 -   These classes should always be `with sharing`, especially when having the global modifier, unless strictly justified and explained in a `// Note: ` comment at the top of the class.
 -   If Apex logic must access records outside of the user’s visibility, the code must explicitly elevate the execution context as briefly as possible.
 E.g.: with a private inner `without sharing` class.
 -   These classes should throw exceptions, or provide partial database handling.
 E.g.: with `Database.SaveResult`.